Africa will reach 2026 World Cup final - Motsepe

 Both the settlement fee and the Lagardere cancellation have further weakened Caf's finances, an issue Motsepe said he would address upon taking charge in March 2021, a day when Caf revealed losses of roughly a third of its cash reserves over the previous financial year.

-Motsepe said that he was asked to drop CHAN by some leading Caf officials given it "loses money" - in a further admission of how the Lagardere deal has affected things, given that this tournament was scheduled to bring in $43m as per the now ripped-up contract.
+Motsepe said that he was asked to drop CHAN by some leading Caf officials as it "loses money" - in a further admission of how the Lagardere deal has affected things, given that this tournament was scheduled to bring in $43m as per the now ripped-up contract.

 Ever-changing Super League plans

-The much-trumped African Super League has had little official update since Motsepe said in August that the 24 teams earmarked for the tournament would receive $2.5m to take part.
+The much-trumpeted African Super League has had little official update since Motsepe said in August that the 24 teams earmarked for the tournament would receive $2.5m to take part.

-Three months on, that figure has reduced to $2m - earmarked for clubs to buy players and afford travel - and a source close to talks says the number of teams could well reduce to just eight.
+Three months on, that figure has reduced to $2m - intended for clubs to buy players and afford travel - and a source close to talks says the number of teams could well reduce to just eight.

 This is despite Motsepe saying "too many teams" wanted entry, although finances may well be at play again given the repeated talk of interested sponsors - "lots of money is being bandied about" - has yet to be followed up by any concrete announcements.